rahmsen/BenchmarkAlignment/mapping/README.md

 ### Mapping

-4. If all the tools are installed and the indices were succesfully generated the following command will run the PBMC dataset with all mappers mentioned in the paper.
+4. If all the tools are installed and the indices were successfully generated the following command will run the PBMC dataset with all mappers mentioned in the paper.

  ```{bash}
  mapping.sh -o /path/to/main/output/ -g /path/to/github/dir/ -w /path/to/whitelist/ -t 16